milenmk/simple-password-manager/CONTRIBUTING.md

 1. Please [use the search engine](https://help.github.com/articles/searching-issues) to check if nobody's already reported your problem.
 2. [Create an issue](https://help.github.com/articles/creating-an-issue).
 Choose an appropriate title.
 Prepend appropriately with Bug or Feature Request.
-3. Write a report with as much detail as possible (Use [screenshots](https://help.github.com/articles/issue-attachments) or even screencasts and provide logging and debugging informations whenever possible).
+3. Write a report with as much detail as possible (Use [screenshots](https://help.github.com/articles/issue-attachments) or even screencast and provide logging and debugging information whenever possible).
 4. Delete unnecessary submissions.
 5. **Check your Message at Preview before sending.**